20 Dec 2021

 Not only will this partnership enhance coordination, leverage cross-sectoral action, and investment.
 It will ultimately deliver the impact we need, addressing climate as a contributing factor to improving sustainability.

-Becoming climate-ready is a team effort
+Becoming Climate-ready is a team effort

 We know climate change is affecting us all.
 So, everyone has a role to play in stopping or reducing the severe, devastating impacts of climate change.